Dreams of trash and a dump: the pile in which your life hides what it is time to acknowledge or to finally release

 Astrological note: The dream of searching at a dump often arrives during transits of Pluto through the 2nd or 4th house, during its aspects to Venus, and during periods of Jupiter touching your 12th house.
 Scorpios, Tauruses, and Pisces recognize this dream especially precisely.
 If Pluto is now touching your Venus — the Explorer searches for the valuable in the rejected, and the dream conveys this through a dump in which you find what you have long needed.

 You stand at a bin, at a trash bag, at a box of things — and you cannot throw it out.
-Old clothes, a broken object, a heap of papers, letters, evidences of something long past.
+Old clothes, a broken object, a heap of papers, letters, evidence of something long past.
 The hand will not lift.
-Inside — a mix of guilt, pity, fear.
-In the body — heaviness: I know this is no longer needed, and yet I cannot part with it.
+A mix of guilt, pity, and fear lives inside, and a heaviness lives in the body: I know this is no longer needed, and yet I cannot part with it.

-Your Inner Child speaks here — the part that fears loss, even if what is leaving has long not brought benefit.
+Over these rejected things your Inner Child holds back — the part that fears loss, even when what is leaving has long stopped doing it any good.
 It comes when you have a zone in which you keep what you should actually release: old roles, projects that did not happen, relationships long cooled, habits of self-criticism, former versions of yourself.
-The Child does not shame you — it simply shows how hard it can be to allow yourself not to drag this further.
+The Child does not shame you — it simply shows how hard it can be to allow yourself not to drag this any further.

-If you fear that “it might come in handy later” — most likely it will not, and your fear is the general fear of lack, and it is worth acknowledging it separately from the particular thing.
-If you pity the story behind the object — the story lives not in the object but in you, and it can be kept without the box.
-If a relief rises inside at the thought of “I will throw it out” — it is worth trusting it; release is no betrayal of the past.
+If you fear that “it might come in handy later,” most likely it will not, and your fear is the general fear of scarcity — it is worth acknowledging separately from the particular thing.
+If you pity the story behind the object, the story lives not in the object but in you, and it can be kept without the box.
+If a relief rises inside at the thought of “I will throw it out,” it is worth trusting it; release is no betrayal of the past.
 Underneath this stuckness sometimes lies the dream where the fear that you will never wake keeps the body frozen in place.

 Ask yourself: “What exactly do I now carry in my inner ‘box of the unneeded’ — a habit, a role, an idea — and what would help me say goodbye to it with respect, without dismissing what it once meant?”